 Under FAR Part 52.249-8(a)(l)(i), the government is not mandated to issue a cure notice before termination.
 However, if performance is endangering the progress of the contract according to the terms and conditions, except for a delivery schedule deadline, the government contracting agency must issue a cure notice.
 See FAR part 49.402.

-The reason behind the cure notice rule is for the contracting officer to consider a contractor’s steps taken to remedy delinquent performance during the entire cure period.
+The reason behind the rule is for the contracting officer to consider a contractor’s steps taken to remedy delinquent performance during the entire cure period.

-- Responding to cure notice should not be based on proposed changes to the contract.
+- Responding to a cure letter should not depend on proposed changes to the contract.

-- A cure notice response should articulate how and when you intend to perform the contract terms.
+- A response should articulate how and when you intend to perform the contract terms.

-- Courts not only looks at the appeal complaint to makes it decision, it primarily looks at the record leading up to the contracting officer’s decision.
+- Courts not only look at the appeal complaint to make its decision, it primarily looks at the record leading up to the contracting officer’s decision.

 - How you respond to a cure notice or show cause letter is the most important part of any appeals court decision.

 If you are a small business or large federal contractor and need help with your FAR cure notice response or show cause responses, call our federal contracting attorneys for help today at 1-866-601-5518.
 We offer a FREE Initial Consultation and NATIONWIDE help.